Determinantal equations for secant varieties and the Eisenbud-Koh-Stillman conjecture: Introduction

 \begin{question} Let $V=\BC^{n+1}$ and fix a natural number $r$.
 Does there exist an integer $d_0=d_0(n,r)$, such that for infinitely many (or even all) $d \ge d_0$, there exists an ideal $I \subset \Sym (S^d V^*)$ generated in degrees at most $r+1$, such that the (reduced) subvariety in $\BP (S^d V)$ consisting of the zero locus of $I$ is $\sigma_r(v_d (\BP V))$? \end{question}

-There is little information known about ideals of secant varieties: for any nondegenerate variety, the ideal of its $r$-th secant variety is empty in degree $r$ \cite[Lemma 2.2]{LM0} and for certain special examples, e.g.~{\it sub-cominuscule varieties} (see \cite{LMseries}) which include quadratic Veronese varieties and two-factor Segre varieties, the ideal is known to be generated in degree $r+1$ for all $r$.
-M.~Green has defined a sequence of properties $N_p$ for algebraic varieties related to this property \cite{MR739785}.
+The equations of secant varieties of Veronese embeddings of $\BP V$ are studied intensively, see \cite{LOver} for the state of the art in spring 2011.
+The strongest result related to Question~\ref{eis_for_PN} is in \cite[Thm~1.1]{BuBu}.
+There W.~Buczy\'nska and the first named author proved that for $r\leq d,e$ and either $r\leq 10$ or $n\leq 3$, the catalecticant minors \eqref{catideal} are enough to define $\s_r(v_{d+e}(\pp n))$ set-theoretically, and thus in these cases Question~\ref{eis_for_PN} has an affirmative answer.
+In general, $\sigma_r(v_d (\BP V))$ is a component of a Rank locus for $r\leq \binom{\lfloor \frac d2\rfloor +n}n$, see \cite[\S 1.3]{LOver}, \cite[Thms~4.5A, 4.10A]{MR1735271}.

-Theorem~\ref{eisfalsesing} provides examples for which the degrees of equations necessary to define $\sigma_r (v_d (X))$ are very high.
-In particular, these examples are counter-examples to Conjecture~\ref{EKSconj} and examples where the answer to Question~\ref{eisconj} is negative, but both only for singular varieties.
+\begin{remark} There is little information known about ideals of secant varieties: for any nondegenerate variety, the ideal of its $r$-th secant variety is empty in degree $r$ \cite[Lemma 2.2]{LM0} and for certain special examples, e.g.~{\it sub-cominuscule varieties} (see \cite[\S 5]{LMseries}) which include quadratic Veronese varieties and two-factor Segre varieties, the ideal is known to be generated in degree $r+1$ for all $r$. \end{remark}